oldnomad/picosocks5/src/picosocks5.md

-Note that all command line parameters are processed in order in which they appera on command line, so parameters specified later will, as a ruke, override earlier ones.
+Note that all command line parameters are processed in order in which they appera on command line, so parameters specified later will, as a rule, override earlier ones.
 Exceptions to this rule are options **--config** and **--auth**.

 The only non-option command line parameter specifies address and port